pratsgl/kubernetesupgrade/Readme.md

 The following document show how to upgrade Kubernetes  from version 1.18.2 to version 1.19.2 on Kubernetes cluster running on RHEL7/Centos7.
 Its a 3 node cluster 1 Master & 2 Worker nodes .
 We already have K8s cluster with v1.18.2 running on Centos7

+The upgrade workflow at high level is the following:

+Upgrade the primary control plane node (kmaster).

+   - Upgrade worker nodes (kworker1).
+   - Upgrade additional woker nodes (kworker2).

+Additional information

+    All containers are restarted after upgrade, because the container spec hash value is changed.
+    You only can upgrade from one MINOR version to the next MINOR version, or between PATCH versions of the same MINOR.
+That is, you cannot skip MINOR versions when you upgrade.
+For example, you can upgrade from 1.y to 1.y+1, but not from 1.y to 1.y+2
 ```
 user@lab-server:~/projects/kubernetes/vagrant-provisioning$ kubectl get node
 NAME                 STATUS   ROLES    AGE    VERSION